 The Company prepares minutes of general meetings detailing proceedings and questions raised by shareholders and answers given by the Board and Management.

-Moving forward, such minutes, including the minutes of the upcoming AGM for FY2020, will be published on SGXNet, and on the Company's corporate website at https://www.envictus-intl.com.
+In view of the requirements of Covid-19 (Temporary Measures) (Alternative Arrangements for Meetings for Companies') Order 2020, the Company had published the minutes of the last Annual General Meeting on SGXNet and the Company's website within one month after the date of the meeting.
 Results of general meetings will continue to be released as an announcement on SGXNet.